SoftUni/Programming-Basics-Book-Java-EN/chapter-09-problems-for-champions-part-2.md

 #### Formatting the Output

-In the end of our task we must **print** a particular **output**, depending on the following condition:
+At the end of our task we must **print** a particular **output**, depending on the following condition:

 > - If no purchases have been made – "**No purchases.
 Money left: {remaining funds} lv.**"
 > - If at least one purchase is made – "**{number of purchases} purchases.
 Money left: {remaining funds} lv.**"

-The printing operations are trivial, as the only thing we need to take into consideration is that **the amount has to be printed with accuracy of up to 2 symbols after the decimal point**.
+The printing operations are trivial, as the only thing we need to take into consideration is that **the amount has to be printed with an accuracy of up to 2 symbols after the decimal point**.

 How can we do that?
 We will leave the answer to this question to the reader.